Faces (band): Post-Faces

 The members have had varied post-band careers.
-Wood joined the Rolling Stones and later became a full member with the departure of Mick Taylor, Lane formed Slim Chance and had a modest solo career that ended prematurely when he was diagnosed with multiple sclerosis and he also worked on an album with Who guitarist Pete Townshend, Rough Mix.
-Jones joined the Who after the death of Keith Moon; McLagan stated in a 2004 interview that Townshend also asked him to join the Who, but he had already promised Keith Richards that he would tour as a Rolling Stones sideman.
+Rod Stewart's solo career continues to be extremely successful.
+Ron Wood joined the Rolling Stones permanently and remains with them to this day, while also enjoying a parallel career as a portrait artist.
+Within months of leaving the band in 1973, Ronnie Lane formed Slim Chance and immediately scored a UK hit single with "How Come?", but this early success was soon compromised by a subsequent self-organised UK tour that ended in financial disaster.
+Nonetheless, three Slim Chance albums followed on Island Records between 1974 and 76, and in 1977 he also worked on Rough Mix. a joint album with Who guitarist Pete Townshend.
+During this time Lane was diagnosed with multiple sclerosis, and after a final album in 1979 his solo career came to a premature end as his illness set in.
+Kenney Jones turned to session work and later joined the Who following the death of Keith Moon.
+Ian McLagan stated in a 2004 interview that Pete Townshend also asked him to join the Who, but he had already promised Keith Richards that he would tour as a Rolling Stones sideman.
 McLagan moved to the United States, where he formed Ian McLagan & the Bump Band.
-Tetsu Yamauchi returned to his native Japan, where he recorded and toured as a jazz musician and Stewart's solo career was extremely successful.
+Tetsu Yamauchi returned to his native Japan, where he recorded and toured as a jazz musician.
+He is now retired from music.

 There was also a Small Faces reunion in the late 1970s (without Ronnie Lane) that resulted in two albums; and in 1981 Ronnie Lane and Steve Marriott collaborated on the album The Legendary Majik Mijits.

-Faces reformed for the encore of Rod Stewart's Wembley Stadium concert in 1986.
-Ronnie Lane, by then suffering from multiple sclerosis, was on stage to sing in his wheelchair, but was unable to play bass; Bill Wyman of the Rolling Stones filled in for him.
-The same line-up reunited once more (minus Lane) in 1993 when Rod Stewart was awarded the Lifetime Achievement award at the Brit Awards.
-Ronnie Lane made his final concert appearance in 1992 at a Ronnie Wood show with Ian McLagan on keyboards; Lane died in 1997.
+The Faces reformed for the encore of Rod Stewart's Wembley Stadium concert in 1986.
+Ronnie Lane, by then seriously debilitated by multiple sclerosis, appeared on stage in a wheelchair.
+He sang, but was unable to play bass and Bill Wyman of the Rolling Stones filled in for him.
+The same line-up (minus Lane) reunited once more in 1993 when Rod Stewart was awarded the Lifetime Achievement award at the Brit Awards.
+Ronnie Lane made one of his final concert appearances in 1992 at a Ronnie Wood show with Ian McLagan on keyboards; the progression of Lane's multiple sclerosis finally forced his retirement from music by the mid-1990s and he died in 1997.